What’s a Bump and How Do I Get Paid for It?

 When you receive your paycheck, you will be paid the base Background Actor’s pay rate, your bump, and any overtime you are owed.
 When bumps are involved, payroll will take your base rate and divide it by 8 (the standard work hour amount).
 That new figure becomes your hourly rate for any possible overtime you may work on that day.

-If you were owed a bump that is not reflected on your paycheck and you work in California, contact the payroll department from 8am-5pm PT Monday-Friday at 818-729-6450.
-If you work outside of California call 800-562-2718.
-Payroll can send a request for the bump to the show, but they will be working with the production's accounting department, not the AD's you worked with on set, so verifying the bump can be difficult.
-That's why it's extremely important to make sure any bumps you receive are on your voucher before you sign it and turn it in.
+If you were owed a bump that is not reflected on your paycheck, contact the payroll department from 6am-6pm PT Monday-Friday at 855.500.2055.
+Payroll can send a request for the bump to the show, but they will be working with the production’s accounting department, not the AD’s you worked with on set, so verifying the bump can be difficult.
+That’s why it’s extremely important to make sure any bumps you receive are on your voucher before you sign it and turn it in.
 No matter the circumstance, you should always retain a copy of your voucher for reference in any pay discrepancies.

 Keep in mind that paychecks are due to be mailed out on the Thursday after the week you worked, but may be mailed out earlier depending on when the production company turns in the vouchers.
 Before contacting payroll, double check that the paycheck in question is actually from the work date you were supposed to receive the bump.